Bernd Blobel: Biography

 He developed a large part of his research career within the borders of the former German Democratic Republic, at the Magdeburg University of Medicine (later at the University of Magdeburg, Faculty of Medicine).
 Blobel was Head of the Laboratory of Environmental Medicine (1974–81), Director of Information Technology (CIO) (1974-2004), Founder and Head of the Medical Informatics Group (1981–87), Founding Director of the Medical Informatics Department, Deputy Director / Acting Director for the Institute of Biometry and Medical Informatics at the Magdeburg University of Medicine (1987-2004).
 In 2004 he moved as Founder and Head of Health Telematics Group from the Fraunhofer Institute Integrated Circuits in Erlangen (2004–06).
-From 2006 until his retirement in 2012 he served as founder and director of the National eHealth Competence Center (eHCC) at the Regensburg University Hospital (the University of Regensburg, Faculty of Medicine).
+From 2006 until his retirement in 2012 he served as founder and director of the National eHealth Competence Center (eHCC) and the globally first International Interdisciplinary PhD and PostDoc College at the Regensburg University Hospital (the University of Regensburg, Faculty of Medicine).